Turtlecrafter81/al-guides/Operation Siren Guide.md

 Movement in fog is restricted to 1 tile and you can only see up to one tile around you.
 There's a Fog control tower only that you can go to and remove all fog on the map.

 #### Maelstrom
 Hazier and redder in color than Fog and also seems to block movement through it entirely, can only be removed by destroying the corresponding Siren Control Tower.
+(Don't exist outside of story region)

 #### Whirlpool
 Entering or moving into a whirlpool will stop you there, and each time you try to move out you might be stunned, eating your moevement, meaning that reinforcements can spawn and move closer.
 Movement out of the Whirlpool is restricted to 1 tile.

 #### Flaming Sea:
-Do a %hp damage to all unit in the fleet and persist a turn.
+Stop your movemnt, do a %hp damage to all unit in the fleet and persist for a turn.
+Can NOT kill off your ships so you can swim through it and heal up with repair kits after.

 #### Corrosive Sea:
-Does %hp damage to all unit in the fleet.
+Same as Flaming Sea above

 #### Frigid Sea:
 Decrease combat efficiency of the fleet (unclear on how much, best to avoid combat while affected by the debuff).
 Last up to 5 turns.
+And disable chained movement.

 ### Other notable tile type:
 #### Colored blockers: